M66B/FairEmail/FAQ.md

 ## Known problems

 * ~~A [bug in Android](https://issuetracker.google.com/issues/78495471) lets FairEmail occasionally crash on long pressing or swiping.~~
-* A [bug in Android](https://issuetracker.google.com/issues/119872129) lets FairEmail crash on some devices after updating FairEmail and tapping on a notification.
+* A [bug in Android](https://issuetracker.google.com/issues/119872129) "*Bad notification posted ...*" lets FairEmail crash on some devices after updating FairEmail and tapping on a notification.
 * A [bug in Android 6](https://issuetracker.google.com/issues/37054851) causes apps to sometimes show a wrong time format.
+* A [bug in Android](https://issuetracker.google.com/issues/62427912) "*ActivityRecord not found for ...*" sometimes causes a crash after updating FairEmail.

 ## Planned features